How RP Check is built.

 - Wikipedia — Tier 4 fallback for substances without TGA Product Information (vitamins, supplements, over-the-counter).

-RP Check is informational only.
-It doesn't replace a prescriber's clinical judgement, an authorised Behaviour Support Plan, or your scope of practice.
-Use it as a starting point for chemical-restraint review, then verify against the cited sources before acting.
+RP Check is informational.
+It does not replace a prescriber's clinical judgement, an authorised Behaviour Support Plan, or the practitioner-of-record's scope of practice.
+It is best used as a starting point for chemical-restraint review — a place to surface what the framework and the source documents say — with the cited primary sources consulted directly before any clinically significant fact is acted on.